Close Alert Banner

 Bring your bill and payment to Town Hall located at 203 Main St. E. You can pay your water bill in person by cash, cheque or debit.

 You can drop off your payment outside of our regular hours.
-Place your payment with bill stub in the night deposit box (brass mail slot) located at the employee entrance to Town Hall on Victoria St.
+Place your payment with bill stub in the night deposit box located at the employee entrance to Town Hall on Victoria St.

 Make your cheque payable to the Town of Shelburne and mail it with your bill stub to: